Firekast-io/firekast-docs/source/includes/_sdk_stream.md

 ```

 The unique identifier for a stream, assigned once at the stream creation time (`createStream`).
-It is available though our SDKs, visible in the dashboard, and looks like `d17j39tg4noar25g3`.
+It is available though mobile SDKs, visible in the dashboard, and looks like `d17j39tg4noar25g3`.

 ## state